Punch tools are very useful in the world of DIY and craft projects. From punching holes in paper to creating custom notepads or decorative tags.

 9. Drive Punch

 What Is a Drive Punch?
-A drive punch is a tool that is used to punch small holes in a variety of materials.
+A drive punch is a tool for punching small holes in various materials.
 It typically has one pointed end and one squared end.

 10. Transfer Punch

-Die sets are used for creating repeating designs such as feather pattern lines.
-A matrix works similarly to die sets but with more variety in terms of design options.
+Die sets create repeat designs, such as feather pattern lines.
+A matrix works similarly to die sets but with more variety in design options.
 These more intricate designs can be made on rubber mats and paper.

 11. Solid Punch